 Challenges facing the healthcare industry

-Data Aggregation: Patient and finance (payment) data are often spread across different stakeholders such as payors, hospitals, government agencies.
+Data Aggregation: Patient and finance (payment) data are often spread across different stakeholders such as payors, hospitals, and government agencies.
 Getting the information from all data producers to collaborate in the future as new data is produced requires planning.
-Organization need to agree about types and formats of big data and accuracy of data.
+Organizations need to agree on the types and formats of big data and the accuracy of data.
 This requires data cleansing and data governance.

 Policy and Process: Once data is validated and collected, various process- and policy-related issues such as HIPAA regulations, access control, authentication, security, and other rules considerably complicate the task.
 This multifaceted issue has been solved by cloud service providers, offering cloud services that comply with HIPAA and Protected Health Information (PHI).

-Security: Data security is one of the most critical issues in front of healthcare organizations, in view of data breaches, hacking attempts, malware attacks and more.
+Security: Data security is one of the most critical issues in front of healthcare organizations, given data breaches, hacking attempts, malware attacks, and more.
 It is important to maintain the integrity of data collected and stored at all times.

-In order to succeed in a competitive environment, it is imperative that healthcare organizations change the way they operate to build a world-class user experience.
-This effectively means building a big data infrastructure which allows sharing information to maximize the value.
-Several healthcare organizations are yet in the phase of developing technology, processes as well as expertise to leverage benefit of analytics.
-Big Data in Healthcare Industry will empower users with actionable insights, as well as timely access to information to make decision-makers faster.
+To succeed in a competitive environment, healthcare organizations must change the way they operate to build a world-class user experience.
+This effectively means building a big data infrastructure that allows sharing of information to maximize its value.
+Several healthcare organizations are yet in the phase of developing technology, processes as well as expertise to leverage the benefit of analytics.
+Applications and examples of big data in the health industry will empower users with actionable insights, as well as timely access to information to make decision-makers faster.